 The Right Reasons to Negotiate Salary

 When you've been offered a position, the thrill of the offer may be offset by disappointment when the salary doesn't meet your expectations.
-Negotiating on salary can be done, but you much approach the conversation carefully, and under certain conditions:
+Negotiating salary can be done, but you must approach the conversation carefully.

-- When you know that the pay range for the position is less than the industry average.
+- The salary range is less than the industry average.

 When to Negotiate

-The best time to negotiate is after and offer is made by the employer.
-Avoid discussing salary before an offer is made.
-When asked what your salary requirements are by a potential employer during an interview, indicate a range, not a dollar amount.
-For example, "Based on the industry average and my level of experience, I am seeking between $34,000 and $39,000."
+The best time to negotiate is after an offer is extended by the employer.
+Avoid discussing salary during the interview process.
+When asked what your salary requirements are by a potential employer during an interview, indicate a range, not an exact dollar amount.
+For example, "Based on the industry average and my level of experience, I am seeking between $54,000 and $59,000."

 Occasionally there will be circumstances where salary is discussed prior to an offer.
 It is important to handle each situation with confidence.
 Here are some examples of situations where salaries may be discussed and suggestions on how to handle these discussions: